Stevvvvvi/expressjsproxy/README.md

 # expressjsproxy
-to run this app, install node and run "node app.js"
+to run this app, install node, run "npm install" and run "node app.js"